John Setear

 John Setear (born 1959) is a professor of International Law at the University of Virginia School of Law.
-Setear also teaches courses in Contracts, Rules, Counterfactual History, the Civil War, the Cold War, and Baseball.
+Setear teaches courses in Contracts, Rules, Counterfactual History, the Civil War, the Cold War, and Baseball.

 Education

 Setear is a graduate of Williams College and Yale Law School.

 Career

 After law school, Setear served as a law clerk for Judge Carl E. McGowan of the United States Court of Appeals for the District of Columbia Circuit (1984-1985).
 He then clerked on the United States Supreme Court for Justice Sandra Day O'Connor (1985-1986).
 Setear worked at the RAND Corporation in the early 1990s, where his work focused on the use of war games and military simulations in defense analysis.
 His areas of scholarly interest include Foreign Relations Law, international whaling, and international climate agreements.